twinssbc/AngularJS-ResponsiveCalendar/README.md

 **Note**
 In the current version, the calendar controller only watches for the eventSource reference as it's the least expensive.
 That means only you manually reassign the eventSource value, the controller get notified, and this is usually fit to the scenario when the range is changed, you load a new data set from the backend.
-In case you want to manually insert/remove/update the element in the eventSource array, you can call broadcast the 'eventSourceChanged' event to notify the controller manually..
+In case you want to manually insert/remove/update the element in the eventSource array, you can call broadcast the 'eventSourceChanged' event to notify the controller manually.

+# Events

+* changeDate
+When receiving this event, the calendar will move the current view to previous or next range.
+Parameter: direction
+1 - Forward
+-1 - Backward

+        $scope.$broadcast('changeDate', 1);

+* eventSourceChanged
+This event is only needed when you manually modify the element in the eventSource array
+Parameter: value
+The whole event source object

         $scope.$broadcast('eventSourceChanged',$scope.eventSource);